devijaga20/Module3_Python_challenge/README.md

 I worked with my personal tutor/mentor to complete this assignment.
 He helped me develop the logic , write the code and debug the errors in my code.
-I also used Stack overflow , copilot/chat gpt  to write the code and debu errors.
+I also used Stack overflow , w3schools, programiz, geeksforgeeks, copilot/chat gpt, many youtube tutorials  to write the code, debug errors and printing the output.